polendri/blog.ijj.li/content/posts/secure_services_with_podman_part_1.md

 a clean base image every time) provide complete assurance that there's no untracked configuration, so Ansible is a bit of a dirty compromise to me.

-A dirty compromise it may be, but I think what I needed to accept sooner was that for self-hosting purposes, you just can't avoid having regular old stateful hosts.
+A dirty compromise it may be to a perfectionist like me, but I think what I needed to accept sooner was that for self-hosting purposes, you just can't avoid having regular old stateful hosts.
 The bottom line is that all sorts of devices on my home network can't host Docker images or run NixOS: my printserver on a Raspberry Pi Zero for example, or my router.

 But _everything_ runs SSH, so everything can be administered with Ansible so long as my admin machine has its SSH key installed on the host.
 That means Ansible can be a single, centralized place for administering my entire network.